 The youngsters can visit the Kid’s Santa Craft Workshop and face painting inside one of the heated tents.
 The Morgantown Arts Center will be providing various holiday craft activities for children in this workshop.

 The Christmas Craft Market provides a showcase for visitors to shop for holiday gifts and home decorating items.
-Selected items available for purchase from the handpicked vendors include things such as baked goods and cheese; hand blown glass ornaments and assorted holiday items; Handwoven and quilted items; hand-painted wood Items; hand-made soaps.
-Other unique gift items such as hand-crafted blacksmith items, “live-edge” tables; hand-knit scarves, jewelry, candles, fresh Christmas wreaths and more are available.
-Sand Castle Winery from Erwinna, PA will also be at the event giving out samples and selling their delicious wines by the bottle.
+Selected items available for purchase from the handpicked vendors include things such as baked goods & breads, cheese cakes; assorted holiday décor items and crafts; hand-made wood Items; homemade soaps.
+Other unique gift items such as hand-crafted blacksmith items, hand-knit scarves, beeswax manager scenes & ornaments, jewelry, candles, fresh Christmas wreaths and more are available.
+Rebel Hive Meadery from Lancaster, PA will also be at the event giving out samples and selling their delicious wines by the bottle.